 Stuff sack: 3.1 oz.

 The Nammatj is extremely light when compared to other double wall winter tents.
 For example, the Mountain Hardwear Trango 2 weighs four pounds more.
-Although these tents aren't technically in the same category (the Trango has a greater static strength for base camping) they are often used in the exact same conditions on the same big mountains.
-Saving four pounds is tremendous!
+Although these tents aren't technically in the same category (the Trango has a higher static strength for base camping), they are often used in the same conditions on the same big mountains.
+Saving four pounds is tremendous!Reducing Weight

 Unless you are base camping for months at a time on sharp knives, we feel there is no need for a footprint for the Nammatj or any other tent.
-The majority of the 24 winter tents tested use 70 denier fabrics for the floor.
+The majority of the 19 winter tents tested use 70 denier fabrics for the floor.
 These are much more durable than backpacking tent floors, most of which use 15 to 30 denier fabrics.
-The Nammatj goes above and beyond by using a 100 denier fabric!!
+The Nammatj goes above and beyond by using a 100 denier fabric!

-If you want a footprint for base camping and car camping consider cutting your own from Tyvek Home Wrap, available at hardware stores for around $10.
+If you want a footprint for base camping and car camping, consider cutting your own from Tyvek Home Wrap, available at hardware stores for around $10.
 Tyvek is likely more puncture resistant and much cheaper than Hilleberg's optional $70 footprint, which also covers the vestibule floor — a feature that we do not find useful on a tent with one vestibule.
 The weight of the tent and your sleeping bag hold Tyvek in place.

-Three Color Options!!
+Three Color Options

 OutdoorGearLab Member Reviews

-Most recent review: February 27, 2017
+Most recent review: April 10, 2018